My 3-week lockdown: Coronavirus Pandemic

 Finally, I could see a big change in all of us.
 It was working, these were proven tactics to fireproof our sanity and ride out the crises.

 Yes, we are living in a difficult time.
 Yes, this is a scary time but the question is how to keep oneself sane?

 This global pandemic has proved how small we are.
-Also, how much power we all have to turn these bad times into something influential and meaningful for many many generations to come just by taking appropriate measures.
+Also, how much power we all have to turn these bad times into something influential and meaningful for many many generations to come and just by taking appropriate actions.

 “Wasting time is wasting an opportunity“

 ⭐Follow safety measures and practice things to keep your health in good shape.

 ⭐Use this quiet time of solitude and reflection to learn new things.